jan-vince/smallcontactform/README.md

 But you have to help system to identify these columns by mapping to your form fields.

-These mappings are also used for auto reply emails where at least Email field mapping is important - if you allow this function in *Email* tab.
+These mappings are also used for auto reply emails where at least Email field mapping is important.

 ### ANTISPAM